dudendy/dudendy/README.md

 - Full-stack web apps with Next.js App Router and GraphQL APIs
 - Cloud infrastructure across AWS, DigitalOcean, and GCP — serverless, containerized, and managed services
-- Intelligent bots and automation systems for gaming platforms
+- Intelligent agents and automation systems for gaming platforms
 - Real-time systems with background workers and job queues

 ## currently working on